timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* Learning a bunch of new tools is frustrating when we just want to write some code.
+And he said: What are you talking about???

 ---

-# Getting started is hard
+# Getting started

 ???

-* Getting started is hard right?
-Well, not any more!
+* Nathan is not a beginner.
+* He has been programming longer than me, is smarter than me, and more successful than me.
+* It's easy for us to forget the frustration of getting started because those things seem mundane to us now.
+* But there's a barrier there, and it's hard to overcome.

 ---

-# Getting started is ~~hard~~ easy!
+# Getting started

 <img src="../../../img/repl.png" width="400px" align="middle">

 ???

-* All that changed last year with the arrival of self hosted ClojureScript REPLs
-* Now you can compile and Evaluate ClojureScript in the browser
+* The good news is that now you can skip the setup.
+* This is a self hosted ClojureScript REPL.
-* All you need to get coding is a URL
+* All you need to get coding in Clojure is a URL.

 ---

-# Getting started is ~~hard~~ easy!
+# Getting started

 <img src="../../../img/repl.png" width="400px" align="middle">
 <img src="../../../img/turtlex.jpg" width="300px" align="middle">